Auction

 Update

-On the auction this week, we have a really good TOV
+On the auction this week, we have a very good TOV

-light hetero ebony male, 1825, who would be a good asset to many ebony
+light hetero ebony male: 1825.
+This male would be a good asset to many ebony

 breeding programs.
 He has high quality standards and blacks close up in